 Watch: Australian COVID-19 update

-Acting Chief Medial Officer, Professor Paul Kelly, is providing a COVID-19 update, following reports of details of Australia's national vaccine rollout plan.

-Acting Chief Medial Officer, Professor Paul Kelly, is providing a COVID-19 update, following reports of details of Australia's national vaccine rollout plan.
+The Acting Chief Medical Officer, Professor Paul Kelly, is providing a COVID-19 update as Sydney's Northern Beaches cluster grows by another 30 coronavirus cases.

 |